 COLOUR: Luminous greenish-gold colour.

-BOUQUET: Concentrated and rich with hints of spice, liquorice and aniseed.
+NOSE: Concentrated and rich with hints of spice, liquorice and aniseed.

 PALATE: Very marked, mouthwatering minerality.
 Warm, generous aftertaste full of personality.